-Expulsion of students from the Holmes County Consolidated School District is affected based on recommendations made to the superintendent or his designee by the district discipline committee based on the student having been provided his or her right to constitutional due process in a hearing conducted by that committee.
+Expulsion of students from the Holmes County Consolidated School District is affected based on made recommendations the superintendent or his designee by the district discipline committee based on the student having been provided his or her right to constitutional due process in ahearing conducted by that committee.
 The School Board of Education makes the final decision regarding expulsion.
 Parents will be notified of the meeting date, time and place requested to attend.